Subscriber Services

-Enjoy these exclusive benefits: Unlimited access to our E-edition Unlimited articles on lacrossetribune.com and our mobile app FREE Access to Newspapers.com archives (last 2 years) Games and puzzles online
+Enjoy these exclusive benefits: Unlimited access to our E-edition Unlimited articles on lacrossetribune.com and our mobile app Unlimited digital access to 49 partner websites and their E-Editions FREE Access to Newspapers.com archives (last 2 years) Games and puzzles online

 (renews at $20/month) Cancel anytime

-Enjoy these exclusive benefits: Convenient home delivery of the La Crosse Tribune Unlimited access to our E-edition Unlimited articles on lacrossetribune.com with no surveys FREE Access to Newspapers.com archives (last 2 years) Games and puzzles both in print and online
+Enjoy these exclusive benefits: Convenient home delivery of the La Crosse Tribune Unlimited access to our E-Edition Unlimited articles on lacrossetribune.com FREE Access to Newspapers.com archives (last 2 years) Games and puzzles both in print and online A monthly inflation surcharge will be applied to your account three times in 2023 and occur within the third full week of the month, July through September, and may accelerate the expiration of your subscription term.
+The surcharge amount is based on the frequency of delivery selected and will not exceed $4 per month.

 (renews at $25/month) Cancel anytime

-Enjoy these exclusive benefits: Convenient home delivery of the La Crosse Tribune Unlimited access to our E-edition Unlimited articles on lacrossetribune.com with no surveys FREE Access to Newspapers.com archives (last 2 years) Games and puzzles both in print and online
+Enjoy these exclusive benefits: Convenient home delivery of the La Crosse Tribune Unlimited access to our E-Edition Unlimited articles on lacrossetribune.com FREE Access to Newspapers.com archives (last 2 years) Games and puzzles both in print and online A monthly inflation surcharge will be applied to your account three times in 2023 and occur within the third full week of the month, July through September, and may accelerate the expiration of your subscription term.
+The surcharge amount is based on the frequency of delivery selected and will not exceed $4 per month.